ustbhuangyi/vue-analysis/doc/extend/tansition.md

     const oldRawChild: VNode = this._vnode
     const oldChild: VNode = getRealChild(oldRawChild)

+    // mark v-show
-    if (child.data.directives && child.data.directives.some(d => d.name === 'show')) {
+    // so that the transition module can hand over the control to the directive if (child.data.directives && child.data.directives.some(d => d.name === 'show')) {
       child.data.show = true
     }